portabletext/svelte-portabletext/MIGRATING-v1.md

 The goal of the changes is to make the module more ergonomic to use and better aligned with [@portabletext/react](https://www.npmjs.com/package/@portabletext/react).
 With a shared API and better portability between frameworks, we hope to get closer to PortableText's mission of being extremely portable and presentation-agnostic.

+## Minimum Svelte version: **3.47.0**

+This package makes usage of the [`svelte:element` tag introduced in 3.47.0](https://github.com/sveltejs/svelte/blob/master/CHANGELOG.md#3470).
+It won't work with prior versions of Svelte.

 ## `PortableText` is now a named import

 ```js